ata-crtl/emp-/README.md

 ---

-#what-is-this
+## What is this?
  A compact, battery powered device that creates a rapid magnetic field colapse,radiating an electro magnetic pulse strong enought to inter fere with nearby didgital electronics.It is not a weapon.EDUCTIONAL ONLY

 -inductive energy store
 -fast switching with MOSFETS